AI Study Kickstart for High School Students

 Access requirements

-'NotebookLM' component: NotebookLM also has paid subscription options.
+NotebookLM component: NotebookLM also has paid subscription options.
 However, most core functionality used in this workshop is available on the free tier, with daily usage limits.

 I’m not a high school student — can I still attend?